DaveParillo/cisc192-reader/src/chapter1/review.rst

       .. tb-choice::
          :name: programming_4

-         ltiple Response**  What are the basic functions that appear in y programming language?
+         **Multiple Response**  What are the basic functions that appear in every programming language?

-         math operations
+         - [x] math operations

            +   This is how your program can carry out complex calculations!

-         debugging
+         - [ ] debugging

-         - [x] Debugging is the process of finding and fixing errors AFTER you have written your program.
+           -   Debugging is the process of finding and fixing errors AFTER you have written your program.
 It's not one of the basic functions of a programming language.

-         input/output from the terminal and saved files
+         - [x] input/output from the terminal and saved files

            +   This allows your program to communicate with data either from the user, or from the user's saved files.

-         testing for conditions
+         - [x] testing for conditions

            +   This is why you would consider using conditional statements in your program.

-         repetition
+         - [x] repetition

            +   This is why you would consider using a loop in your program.

    .. tb-tab:: Q5